Neuroendocrine tumours (NETs)

 What are NETs?

-The neuroendocrine system is a network of glands and nerve cells that make hormones and release them into the bloodstream.
-These hormones help control normal body functions, for example digesting food.
+The neuroendocrine system is made up of many glands and nerve cells all over the body that produce hormones and then release them into the bloodstream.
+These hormones help control how the body works, for example, in digesting food.

 Pancreatic